Who Are You When No One Is Watching?

 Obviously some trash had found its way onto the path and into the planters in front of the door to the Y.

 It looked like as if it had made a break for it on the way to the dumpster that lived around the side of the building.
-It consisted of a few pieces of shredded paper, a power bar wrapper and parts of a banana peel.
+It was a few pieces of shredded paper, a power bar wrapper and parts of a banana peel.
 As I walked around it on my way in, I thought: Gee, someone needs to pick that up.

 I’m sure the guy in the way too tight and shiny bike shorts, holding the door for me, thought the same thing.